manasa-arun/python/content/en/Tips/check-substring-in-string.md

 ```
 ‘python’ , ‘coding’ , ‘py’ , ‘d’ , ‘xyz’ , ‘Python is a good language’
 ```

-## Diving deep
+## Different Substring Check methods in Python

-Let's start exploring the various methods starting with the powerful and most common `in` operator.
+Let's start exploring the various python methods starting with the powerful and most common `in` operator.

-### Using the in operator
+## Using the in operator

 The `in` operator is one of the fastest and most generic method adopted by python programmers as they know the power of the `in` operator and its value in python.